Tribune Publishing: Acquisition by Alden

-Poynter.org observed that fears about the potential Alden Global Capital acquisition may have obscured that staffing levels at Tribune Publishing's nine metropolitan newspapers fell 30.4% from 2019 to 2020.
+Poynter.org observed that fears about the potential Alden acquisition may have obscured that staffing levels at Tribune Publishing's nine metropolitan newspapers fell 30.4% from 2019 to 2020.
 They write, "Employees and local readers are concerned that Alden would make deep cuts to Tribune if it bought the company.
 But it seems that's already happening."

 Hansjörg Wyss announced the third week of April that he was withdrawing from acquisition talks.
 Shortly thereafter, Tribune Publishing said that it was ending its conversations with Stewart W. Bainum Jr. because they believed that this possible deal could not reasonably be expected, in the absence of Wyss, to lead to a "superior proposal".
 Wyss had been expected to contribute $505 million to the transaction, with $100 million coming from Bainum.

 Bainum had until the end of the first week in May to submit a better proposal.
 Tribune Publishing's shareholders voted on a final deal on May 21.
 Bainum's difficulty in putting together a deal was said to be his inability to find a purchaser for the Chicago Tribune, which is the largest and most expensive of the metropolitan daily newspapers owned by Tribune Publishing.
 In the wake of the May 21 finalized sale, Bainum expressed continued interest in purchasing the Baltimore Sun and indicated that if he is unable to do so, he might invest a significant sum in creating a digital alternative.

+Immediately upon the close of the transaction, the New York Daily News was transferred by Alden to a separate company, Daily News Enterprises, also owned by Alden.

+On January 15, 2024, the company sold The Baltimore Sun to David D. Smith, executive chairman of Sinclair Broadcast Group.
+The purchase price was not immediately disclosed.